-According to the Harvard Business Review, getting a return from data analytics is all about “activation-readiness”.
 Truly data-driven companies don’t just rely on their engineers or data analysts.
-They know that every single team member must be able to quickly, easily, and intuitively engage with the data they need for better decision-making and KPIs.
-As HBR say, “activating your analytics should be a cross-team effort”.
+They know that every single team member must be able to quickly, easily, and intuitively engage with the data they need for to make better business decisions.

 Looker is one popular choice for companies looking to make data accessible across their entire workforce.
-It offers business intelligence to non-technical users through highly attractive data visualisations and customisable data analytics that let your team dive deep into the data.
+It offers business intelligence to non-technical users through highly attractive data visualisations and customisable queries that let your team dive deep into the data.

-Here’s our pick for the 5 best Looker alternatives that will superpower your team:
+Here’s our pick for the 5 best Looker alternatives to give your team data super powers:

 - Attractive data visualisations including interactive dashboards that give your team an overview but also let them go deeper on metrics.